What is a short-term rental property in Central Florida?

 A well-established property management company is usually comprised of a marketing and rental department as well as a property maintenance division.
 The rental department invests considerable resources to market the vacation home on various commercial websites and marketing platforms.
 Short-term rentals range from a one night stay to 180 nights.
 Any length of stay longer than 180 nights is considered a long-term lease and falls under Chapter 475 of the Florida Statutes which is handled by a licensed Real Estate brokerage.
 Rental departments confirm bookings, collect payments from guests and offer travelers 24/7 customer service.

 Owners and their families are welcome to use their vacation home for their own enjoyment.

 What ROI can I expect?

 Depending on the location, size and style of the vacation home, investors can expect to cover overheads and attain some percentage points on their investment.
 Meanwhile, the vacation home appreciates in value.

 Any more questions?

 If you are considering acquiring a vacation home for the short-term rental business or already own one, we are quite sure that you have many more questions and concerns.
-Please feel free to contact a member of our well trained and knowledgeable staff for a free consultation.
+Please feel free to contact Lizzy Byrne, Realtor, who is very knowledgeable and experienced for a free consultation.
 Our objective is to offer you as much information as possible to help you reach a well informed decision about this exciting venture in Florida.